Skip to Content

 One of the main highlights of Hong Kong that everyone needs to visit during their trip is Victoria Peak, also known as just The Peak.

-The highest point of Hong Kong island, this mountain gives you the opportunity to view the city from above, and the daytime and nighttime pictures of the skyline of Hong Kong are not to be missed.
+As the highest point of Hong Kong island, this mountain gives you the opportunity to view the city from above.
+The daytime and nighttime pictures of the skyline of Hong Kong are just not to be missed.

 This guide will walk you through all you need to know about how to get to Victoria Peak and what to expect once you reach the top.